asatarin/testing-distributed-systems/README.md

 * [TaxDC: A Taxonomy of Non-Deterministic Concurrency Bugs in Datacenter Distributed Systems](http://ucare.cs.uchicago.edu/pdf/asplos16-TaxDC.pdf) -- comprehencive taxonomy of bugs in distributed systems (Cassandra, Hadoop MapReduce, HBase, ZooKeeper)
 * [Redundancy does not imply fault tolerance: analysis of distributed storage reactions to single errors and corruptions](https://blog.acolyer.org/2017/03/08/redundancy-does-not-imply-fault-tolerance-analysis-of-distributed-storage-reactions-to-single-errors-and-corruptions/) -- study of several distributed systems (Redis, ZooKeeper, MongoDB, Cassandra, Kafka, RethinkDB) on how fault tolerant they are to data corruption and read/write errors
 * [An empirical study on the correctness of formally verified distributed systems](https://blog.acolyer.org/2017/05/29/an-empirical-study-on-the-correctness-of-formally-verified-distributed-systems/) -- stydy of bugs in formally verified distributed systems
-* [The Case for Limping-Hardware Tolerant Clouds](https://www.usenix.org/node/174577) -- reseach on effect of limping hardware on performance of a distributed systems (aka limplock), see also great blog post by Dan Luu on a similiar topic [Distributed systems: when limping hardware is worse than dead hardware](https://danluu.com/limplock/)
+* [The Case for Limping-Hardware Tolerant Clouds](https://www.usenix.org/node/174577) -- research on effect of limping hardware on performance of a distributed systems (aka limplock), see also great blog post by Dan Luu on a similiar topic [Distributed systems: when limping hardware is worse than dead hardware](https://danluu.com/limplock/)
+* [Early detection of configuration errors to reduce failure damage](https://blog.acolyer.org/2016/11/29/early-detection-of-configuration-errors-to-reduce-failure-damage/) -- why and how to test configuration files of your system

 ### Richard Cook
 * [Velocity NY 2013: Richard Cook, "Resilience In Complex Adaptive Systems"](https://www.youtube.com/watch?v=PGLYEDpNu60&feature=youtu.be)